 SimpleElastix can also be compiled via the Windows shell.
-You will use CMake to generate build files and the msbuild.exe program to compile the project.
+We will still use CMake to generate build files and the msbuild.exe program to compile the project (which Visual Studio uses under the hood) but we do not have to use a GUI.

-- 1. Download CMake, git and code, and setup directories. - Download and install CMake GUI.
+1. Download CMake, git and code, and setup directories.

+- Download and install CMake GUI.
 Be sure to select Add CMake to the system PATH option. - git clone https://github.com/kaspermarstal/SimpleElastix into a source folder of your choice.
 You can install GitHub Desktop and use the accompanying command line tool with git automatically added to its path.

-- Make a new directory named build and cd into it by typing cd build.
-Here we will assume that the build directory and the source directory is in the same folder. - 2.
-Compile the project. - Open "Developer Command Prompt for VS2015" (or equivalent depending on your version of Visual Studio) - Run cmake ../SimpleElastix/SuperBuild. - Run msbuild /p:configuration=release ALL_BUILD.vcxproj. - 3.
-Enable x64 bit build (Optional). - Prior to running the cmake command in step 2, navigate to C:/Program Files (x86)/Microsoft Visual Studio 14.0/VC> (or equivalent depending on your version of Visual Studio) and vcvarsall amd64.
+• Make a new directory named build and cd into it by typing cd build.
+Here we will assume that the build directory and the source directory is in the same folder.

+2. Compile the project.

+- Open "Developer Command Prompt for VS2015" (or equivalent depending on your version of Visual Studio) - Run cmake ../SimpleElastix/SuperBuild. - Run msbuild /p:configuration=release ALL BUILD.vcxproj.

+3. Enable x64 bit build (Optional).

+• Prior to running the cmake command in step 2, navigate to C:/Program Files (x86)/Microsoft Visual Studio 14.0/VC> (or equivalent depending on your version of Visual Studio) and vcvarsall amd64.